knottwill/sesame-finetune/blog.md

 ![Cover](media/cover.png)

-Sesame AI has stirred up a huge amount of hype with their open source and ultra-realistic [conversational speech model (CSM)](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo).
+Sesame AI has recently stirred up a huge amount of hype with their open source and ultra-realistic [conversational speech model (CSM)](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice#demo).
 Unfortunately, they did not open source their training code and the model only comes with a handful of English voices.
 This blog will teach you how to finetune this model on any new langauge or voice you would like!

+Since we will be fine-tuning into new languages, we will be modifying the original weights rather than using efficient fine-tuning techniques like LoRA.

 In this blogpost, I will cover:
 - How the model works.
-- How to prepare a finetuning dataset.
+- How to prepare a fine-tuning dataset.
-- How to sweep finetuning hyperparameters (using Optuna).
+- How to sweep fine-tuning hyperparameters (using Optuna).
 - How to actually finetune the model.

-If you're not fussed with the technical details, and would like to jump straight into finetuning on your own datasets, you can do this by cloning the accompanying [GitHub repo](https://github.com/knottwill/sesame-finetune.git).
+If you're not fussed with the technical details, and would like to jump straight into fine-tuning on your own datasets, you can do this by cloning the accompanying [GitHub repo](https://github.com/knottwill/sesame-finetune.git).
 You will only need the following 3 commands:

 ```bash
 # Pre-tokenize data (for efficient training)